New treatment for type 2 diabetes helps over 2 million patients

 Current treatments for diabetes have limitations of effectiveness and some have side effects such as weight gain or nausea.
 New treatments are therefore necessary to tackle this lifelong condition.

-Dapagliflozin is a new therapy for diabetes that reduces renal glucose re-uptake which results in excretion of excess glucose in the urine, facilitating weight loss and reducing blood pressure.
+Dapagliflozin is a new therapy for diabetes that reduces renal glucose re-uptake by the kidneys.
+This results in excretion of excess glucose in the urine, lowering the blood glucose concentration, facilitating weight loss and reducing blood pressure.
 Prior to launch, new therapies (including dapagliflozin) must undergo clinical trials to assess their effectiveness and any potential side effects.

-Clifford Bailey is a Professor of Clinical Science at Aston University’s School of Life and Health Sciences.
-He is Head of Diabetes Research within the Biosciences Research Group which focuses on interventional approaches against insulin resistance as well as the development of new agents to treat diabetes and obesity.
+Clifford Bailey (Professor Emeritus and former Professor of Clinical Science) was Director of Biomedical Research and Head of Diabetes Research within the School of Life and Health Sciences at Aston University.
+The research focused on interventional approaches against insulin resistance as well as the development of new agents to treat diabetes and obesity.
 The group also has particular expertise with trials involving glucose-lowering medicines.

 Development of new drugs requires critical evaluation in patients in so-called ‘Phase III Trials’.
 These trials need to establish drug safety, determine the therapeutic profile and demonstrate that the drug complies with rigorous standards of medicines regulation.